Todd Grimshaw: Reintroduction

 Langley also confirmed reports that Todd would attempt to steal Marcus away from Maria.
 He added that Todd would manipulate and use Sean in his efforts to impress and attract Marcus.
-But Maria is unaware of Todd's intentions towards her partner.
-Of Todd's motives, Langley said that "he likes a challenge and I guess he’s probably one of those people who likes the drama of splitting couples up.
-It’s all for his own ego and just to prove that he can."
+However, Maria is unaware of Todd's intentions towards her partner.
+Of Todd's motives, Langley said that "he likes a challenge and I guess he's probably one of those people who likes the drama of splitting couples up.
+It's all for his own ego and just to prove that he can."
 The actor was happy with Todd's changed personality.
 He noted that Todd spent years living away from home and it would have been a bad decision for him to return exactly the same person.
 Todd's manipulation of Sean is soon exposed by Brian Packham (Peter Gunn).
 Todd reveals that he could never be attracted to Sean and Brian informs him.
-To gain revenge Todd exposes secrets to his girlfriend Julie Carp (Katy Cavanagh).
+To gain revenge, Todd exposes secrets to his girlfriend Julie Carp (Katy Cavanagh).
 Langley told a reporter from New! that "[Todd] was really angry so [he] decided to wreck his relationship with Julie."